Aleimar/witAI101/README.md

 Intent | Utterance
 ------------ | -------------
-Check_Weather | How's the weather today? \ What's the weather forecast tomorrow? \ How's the weather like in New York?
+Check_Weather | How's the weather today? <br> What's the weather forecast tomorrow? <br> How's the weather like in New York?
- Greetings | Good morning \ Hello
+ Greetings | Good morning <br> Hello

 ## Entities